 ABOUT THE COMPETITION

-The selected case study for 2025 for Planning a Clean and Green City competition is "Phuket, Thailand".
+The selected case study for 2026 for Planning a Clean and Green City competition is "Dili, Timor Leste".
 Targeted at youth leaders between 14 - 26 years old.
-We are inviting teams from the whole Southeast Asia, and especially students from the case-study country to participate.
+We are inviting teams from the whole of Southeast Asia, and especially students from the case-study country to participate.
 This is in line with our vision to reach out to as many youths as possible because the sustainability message is universal and is beyond borders.
 Also we want to encourage cross border exchanges among youths to increase knowledge and cultural exchange.
-Besides coaching in urban planning domains, we have added field trips to enhance the appreciation for Phuket, Thailand and to invite all our participating countries to visit Singapore to see some of the urban solutions that Singapore has already embraced as an urban laboratory.

-Case study for The Young Mayor Competition 2025
+Case study for The Young Mayor Competition 2026

 “PLANNING A CLEAN AND GREEN CITY